 We realize that seeking a BSN degree represents a significant commitment and we hope that your experience at Penn State will be personally satisfying, as well as professionally stimulating and challenging.

 Wishing you a wonderful Penn State experience.

-Raymonde Brown, PhD, RN, CNE
+Raymonde Brown, PhD, RN, CNE Associate Dean for Undergraduate Education

-Rougmonde ann Brown
+Roymonde ann Brown